publitas/docs/source/rest-v2.md

 ### Version

-Our API is currently on version 2 beta.
+Our API is currently on version 2.
 Click [here](index.html) to see documentation for the first version of the API.

 ### Authentication